ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 }
 ```

-> **Note:** It is required to use HTTPS when enforcing authentication and authorization checks, to ensure the confidentiality of sensitive authentication data.
+> **Note:** It is required to use HTTPS when enforcing authentication and authorization checks to ensure the confidentiality of sensitive authentication data.

 Optionally, the `scopes` attribute is configured for the authorization as follows.
 If it is not specified, that means the service is authorized for any authenticated user.